-Wholly owned by Midland, the Willbob property consists of 51 mining titles covering a surface area of 23.2 square kilometres.
-The property is located about 60 kilometres west-southwest of the town of Kuujjuaq, Quebec.
+Wholly owned by Midland, the Willbob property consists of 51 mining titles covering a surface area of 23.2 square kilometers.
+The property is located about 60 kilometers west-southwest of the town of Kuujjuaq, Quebec.

 Historical prospecting in this area led to the discovery of several gold showings grading up to 21.9, 19.8, 6.4, and 3.8 g/t Au in grab samples on the Lafrance, Kuni, Polar Bear, and Dupuis showings respectively.
-These showings are characterized by strong iron carbonate, fuchsite and quartz alteration with disseminated arsenopyrite, chalcopyrite, pyrrhotite and pyrite, observed over thicknesses ranging up to 100 metres and followed along strike over more than 8 kilometres.
-Channel sampling on the Lafrance showing namely yielded grades of 3.0 g/t Au over 2.90 metres, and about 40 metres down the same mineralized corridor, 2.6 g/t Au over 3.90 metres.
+These showings are characterized by strong iron carbonate, fuchsite and quartz alteration with disseminated arsenopyrite, chalcopyrite, pyrrhotite and pyrite, observed over thicknesses ranging up to 100 metres and followed along strike over more than 8 kilometers.
+Channel sampling on the Lafrance showing namely yielded grades of 3.0 g/t Au over 2.90 meters, and about 40 meters down the same mineralized corridor, 2.6 g/t Au over 3.90 meters.
 These showings remain open in all directions and have never been drill-tested.

 Midland is currently planning its first exploration program for 2015, which will namely include prospecting and channel sampling of alteration halos at the Polar Bear, Kuni and Lafrance showings.